galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 As previously mentioned, autoencoders are commonly used to reduce the inputs' dimensionality and not to decode the encoded value.
 The extracted compressed representation can be used for:

 - Statistical analysis on the data distribution.
 At this purpose it possible to visualize a 2D representation using [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)
-- Classification: classifiers works better with non highly dimensional data
+- Classification: classifiers works better with non-highly dimensional data
 - One-Class Classification (OCC): if the AE has been trained on a single class only, it's possible to find a threshold for the reconstruction error such that elements with a reconstruction error greater than this threshold expose differences from the learned model.
-It can somehow seen as an outlier detection procedure.
+It can somehow be seen as an outlier detection procedure.

 Moreover, of the decoder has not been thrown away it can be used to perform **Data denoising**: if the AE trained is a DAE it has the ability to remove (some kind of) noise from the input, therefore a DAE can be used to do data preprocessing on a noisy source of data.